grafana/k6-example-woocommerce/README.md

 `navigateHomepage.js`

 Naturally the first script to be executed.
-As the homepage also lists the available products on the site, it is also where these are extracted from the response, with a product selected at random and stored in `vars["selectedProduct"]`.
+As the homepage also lists the available products on the site, it is also where these are extracted from the response, with a product selected at random and stored in `globalThis.vars["selectedProduct"]`.

 `addToCart.js`